| Written by Mark Buzinkay

 • Customer Satisfaction: Timely and accurate delivery of vehicles enhances customer trust and satisfaction.

-Traditional methods, such as manual checks and paper-based tracking, are being increasingly replaced by more efficient, technology-driven processes.
+Traditional methods, such as manual checks and paper-based tracking, are increasingly replacing more efficient, technology-driven processes.
 These modern methods are not only more reliable but also significantly faster, facilitating the management of a large number of vehicles with greater accuracy.

 Technologies in Vehicle Identification